-The environment variable FNP\IP\PRIORITY decides the IP priority for hostname resolution, and can apply to the server, the client, or utilities like Imhostid.
+The environment variable FNP_IP_PRIORITY decides the IP priority for hostname resolution, and can apply to the server, the client, or utilities like 1mhostid.
 Values are:

 - 4 (default): hostname resolution is attempted to IPv4 address first; if that fails, resolution to IPv6 address is attempted. - 6: hostname resolution is attempted to IPv6 address first; if that fails, resolution to IPv4 address is attempted.
-Examples of when to set to this value: - on the machine where running 1mhostid, if IPv6 address is required from 1mhostid -internet - on the client if node-locked IPv6 INTERNET HostID is used - on the server if IPv6 address is used in the options file or as a server HostID.
+Examples of when to set to this value: - on the machine where running lmhostid, if IPv6 address is required from lmhostid -internet - on the client if node-locked IPv6 INTERNET HostID is used - on the server if IPv6 address is used in the options file or as a server HostID.